Shahabuddin Razvi

-Shahabuddin Razvi, known with his honorific as Maulana Shahabuddin Razvi Bareilvi (urdu: مولانا شہاب الدین رضوی) (born April 4, 1974, in Bahraich, U.P) is an Indian Islamic scholar, historical writer and social worker.
+Shahabuddin Razvi, known with his honorific as Maulana Shahabuddin Razvi Bareilvi (urdu: مولانا شہاب الدین رضوی) (born 4 April 1974, in Bahraich, U.P) is an Indian Islamic scholar, historical writer and social worker.
 He is working on Pasmanda cause since last Ten Years.
 He is also the President of All India Muslim Jamaat and the founder of Islamic Research Center, and National General Secretary of the All India Tanzeem Ulma e Islam.
+Tauqeer Raza Khan criticized Razvi during a press conference over Salman Khan watch controversy.
+Tauqeer Raza Khan said that Why do you call Razvi a Barelvi, he is from Bahraich - call him a Bahraichi.
+Dont defame Bareilly.
+He has no connection with Markaz.

-He was the General Secretary of the All India Jamat raza-e-Mustafa.
+He was general secretary of the All India Jamat raza-e-Mustafa.

 As a Writer

-He is the author of books on Islamic History, theology and thought in English, Urdu and Hindi.
+He is the author of books on Islamic History, theology and thought in English, Urdu, and Hindi.